Anveshpoda/appiness/server/README.md

 ## Description

 This is an Task from Appiness.
-This repository contains all the server side NodeJs code.
+This repository contains below stack

+- node-express
+- Mongo DB(mLab).

 ## Usage